Paying excise duties

 Separate deadlines for paying excise duties and filing returns apply to each specific excise duty.
 You can find further information regarding individual excise duties in the related topics section.

-If you pay your excise duty late, interest is due at a rate of 0.0274% for each:
+If you pay your excise duty late, interest is due at a rate of 0.0274% for each day or part of a day.

 You can read more in Tax payment difficulties.